idrinth-thalui/core/interactions/idrinthFollowerSceneSerana.md

 S: I...I don't know what you are talking about!

 I: Then let me be more clear.
-I've seen Nords ruling in your parents' human time and witnessed a possible Daughter of Coldharbour's sacrifice.
+I witnessed a possible Daughter of Coldharbour's sacrifice a long time ago.
 I'm not proud to have let it happen, it still haunts my nights.
+Also I've seen Nords rule in your parent's time.
+I may understand a bit of what happend to you.

 S: I...will think about it.